 I’ve been told that I need to write a bio, and that “visual artist living and working in the middle of the desert” will no longer do.
 So here’s this:

-And when I grew up, I went to graphic design school, where I learned to do exactly that.
+And when I turned 19, I went to graphic design school, where I learned to do just that.

-I’ve been living and working as an artist in Tempe, Arizona for about the past twenty years now.
+I’ve been living and working as an artist in Tempe, Arizona for about the past twenty years.
 I had my first non-student show at The Alwun House in the mid 90’s.
-I had a hard time finding my voice in the early years.
+I had a hard time finding my voice in those early years.
 I was caught in a trap that many artists find themselves in, a trap that I like to call “realism prison”.
 I was a capable draftsman with the ability to make imagery that looks like its subject matter, but I didn’t paint with a hand that defined me.
-I struggled with this for quite some time, and then one day, I was in a friend’s car, and she played me a Current 93 CD.
-This music rewired my brain.
-In an instant, I knew I had been doing it all wrong.
-I went home that night and cranked out five new paintings, all completely different than what I had been doing.
+I struggled with this for quite some time.
+That all changed when I heard Current 93 for the first time.
+This music rewired my brain in such a way that I immediately knew upon hearing it that I had been going about it all wrong.
+I went home that night and cranked out five paintings that were completely foreign to anything I had ever done in the past.
 This was the work that would eventually define me as an artist, and does so to this day.

-I hide my art all over the city.
-I’ve been doing it for about a decade now.
+I hide my art all over Phoenix.
+I’ve been doing it for over a decade.
 I do it because it’s fun.
 Art is more than just a thing that I do.
 It’s my lifestyle.
 I’m not sure I’ve ever gone more than two hours in my life without drawing or painting, with the exception of sleep, obviously.
 I do it while I’m eating, while I’m reading, while I’m watching TV, when I’m on the bus.
 I once built a drawing table for the handlebars of my bicycle so that I could sketch while sitting at red lights.
-That didn’t work out so well.
+Needless to say, that didn’t work out so well.

 Download the EP for free by clicking here: